Here’s how we react when we hear about strong teams: 🎉

 A natural inclination would be to search for activities that facilitate team bonding—and the results that pop up may not be… the most effective.
 In a study carried out by Vodafone UK and YouGov, “a majority of workers surveyed (66%) have been made to do some form of team-building activity, [and] more than half (54%) don't feel that doing more would help them work better with their colleagues.”

-To build stronger teams, we have to bridge the gap between stereotypical team building activities, and real, meaningful team bonding.
+To build stronger teams, we have to bridge the gap between stereotypical team-building activities, and real, meaningful team bonding.
 And that’s not going to be with trust falls.
-Just trust us. 😉
+Trust us. 😉

 The dos and don’ts of team building activities

 Do listen to feedback and iterate

 The word “mandatory” is often a source of dread.
 So let’s just eliminate that from our team-building vocabulary right now.
 It’s important to have whole teams participate in activities, but more importantly, it’s crucial to have employees be personally engaged and invested in building stronger teams.

 So plan things that your employees really enjoy!
 Don’t assume that everybody loves bowling or is fine with staying late for happy hour.
 On the other hand, if everybody in the office is really stoked about hiking or a particular board game, you suddenly have a great opportunity for bonding.

 Consider encouraging team members to plan their own events.
 This allows opportunities for cross-team collaboration across the office and forges connections across different departments.
 For example, Bonusly’s Terrace House Appreciation Club brings fans together from different teams and regional offices to freak out over Japanese reality television.
 Since it stems from a shared interest, we look forward to watching an episode together each week to decompress and socialize with team members we may not be able to interact with normally.